WadyOsama/Processing-API-Using-Big-Data-Tools/README.md

 - [RandomUser API](https://randomuser.me/) for providing the data generation API.
 - Apache Foundation for developing Flume, Kafka, Spark, and Hadoop.
-- InfluxDB Cloud for their powerful cloud-based data storage and processing tools.
+- InfluxDB Cloud for its powerful cloud-based data storage and processing tools.